 During my PhD, I worked on large-scale human-in-the-loop data analytics (HILDA).
-My research interests include a wide range of data management and analysis topics, from building frameworks and tools for large-scale HILDA to applications of data management techniques on Big Data.
+My research interests included a wide range of data management and analysis topics, from building frameworks and tools for large-scale HILDA to applications of data management techniques on Big Data.
 I worked as a part of AnHai Doan's group.
-We build frameworks for the next generation of entity matching, data integration and data cleaning tools.
+We built frameworks for the next generation of entity matching, data integration and data cleaning tools.

 Ph.D. in Computer Sciences, University of Wisconsin-Madison (2018).

 M.Sc. in Computer Sciences, University of Wisconsin-Madison (2015).

 M.Sc. in Information Technology Engineering, University of Tehran, Iran (2008).